-- marketing economics - find all applications, which contain marketing or economics or both
+- marketing economics - finds all applications that contain words marketing or economics or both

 - +marketing +economics - both marketing and economics

-- +marketing -economics - applications, which contain marketing, but not economics
+- +marketing -economics - applications that contain marketing, but not economics

 - "software design" - contains "software design" as a phrase